aabalke/guac/emu/gba/testing.md

 Zelda Link to the Past
     - No known errors
 Iridion II
-    - Odd Graphics Errors
+    - No known errors
 Iridion 3D
-    - No known errors
+    - crashes after menus
 Mario Party
     - Start Menu has graphical error - it is related to incorrect writes to vram for some reason - an extra FastCpuSet